Reports: Rochester was potential target for mass shooting

 Reverend Lewis Stewart with United Christian Leadership Ministries in Rochester spoke to us on behalf of the Black faith community.
 He says he is shocked and horrified any business, street or church could’ve been a target.

-“Unless we deal with it, nothing else is going to change,” he said.
-“Certainly our pastors are taking precautions, I know I am taking precautions,” he said.
+“Unless we deal with it, nothing else is going to change,” Stewart said.
+“Certainly our pastors are taking precautions, I know I am taking precautions.”

 He says the black faith community has been facing threats and violence for years.